LixiangZhao98/PointCloud-Visualization-Tool/README.md

 </div>

-# How to integrate into your unity project
-1. Place the folder `Asset/PointCloud-Visualization-Tool` in this repo to your Unity project `Asset` folder
-2. Drag the DataObject prefab `Assets\PointCloud-Visualization-Tool\Prefab\DataObject.prefab` into your scene.

 # Data
 - The repo supports to read bin/ply/pcd/txt data files.
 To add data files, you just need to place it to `Assets\PointCloud-Visualization-Tool\data\data`, and the project identifies the file automatically.